'Last Night In Soho' review: down the dark streets of '60s London

-Edgar Wright’s long-awaited eighth feature, Last Night In Soho, is difficult to pin down.
+The long-awaited eighth feature from director Edgar Wright, Last Night In Soho, is difficult to pin down.
 At once a sci-fi adventure, comedy, horror flick and nostalgic 1960s yarn, this hotchpotch of genres doesn’t quite know what it wants to be – but it makes for a fresh and unpredictable thrill ride through the backstreets of London.

 We open on Eloise (played by Thomasin McKenzie), a modern-day design student who’s obsessed with the ‘60s.
 Orphaned since the age of seven when her mentally ill mother took her own life, Eloise was raised by her grandmother Peggy (Rita Tushingham).
 Peggy’s penchant for the most swinging of decades encouraged Eloise’s obsession – and it’s not long before the budding designer brings retro stylings to the London College of Fashion.